glutanimate/image-occlusion-enhanced/PAGE.md

 - Python [ElementTree toolkit](http://effbot.org/zone/element-index.htm).
 Copyright (c) 1999-2008 by Fredrik Lundh.
 See header in `ElementTree.py` for licensing information.

 All software in this repository is provided  "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+As usual: Use this add-on at your own risk.